Swerve Strickland: All Elite Wrestling (2022–present)

+Swerve In Our Glory and Mogul Affiliates (2022–2023)
-After departing from WWE, Strickland, now using the name Swerve Strickland, signed with All Elite Wrestling on March 6, 2022, at the Revolution pay-per-view event.

-He made his in-ring debut for AEW on the March 11 episode of AEW Rampage, scoring a pinfall victory over Tony Nese.
+On March 6, 2022, Strickland signed with All Elite Wrestling (AEW), debuting under the new name Swerve Strickland at the Revolution pay-per-view event.
+He made his in-ring debut for AEW on the March 11 episode of Rampage, defeating Tony Nese.
 The following week, Strickland aligned himself with Keith Lee in a feud with Team Taz (Powerhouse Hobbs and Ricky Starks).
-Strickland and Lee would then begin tag teaming, dubbing themselves Swerve In Our Glory.
+Strickland and Lee would then begin tag teaming, dubbing themselves "Swerve In Our Glory".
+In April 2022, Strickland made his debut for AEW's sister promotion, Ring of Honor (ROH), defeating Alex Zayne at Supercard of Honor XV.

 At Dynamite: Fyter Fest Night 1 on July 13, Swerve In Our Glory defeated defending champions The Young Bucks and Team Taz in a Triple or Nothing match to win the AEW World Tag Team Championship.
-They had successful title defenses against the likes of The Lucha Brothers and the Gunn Club (Colten & Austin Gunn).
-They would then enter a three match series with The Acclaimed (Max Caster & Anthony Bowens), defeating them at All Out, losing the belts to them in a rematch at Dynamite: Grand Slam, and losing to them once more at Full Gear after Strickland slapped Lee when Lee refused to use a pair of pliers as a weapon, causing Lee to walk out on the match.
-On the December 21 edition of on Dynamite, Strickland formed a new stable, Mogul Affiliates, with Parker Boudreaux, Granden Goetzman (Later named Trench), and famed rapper Rick Ross.
-Strickland, Boudreaux, and Goetzman all attacked Lee, effectively ending the Swerve In Our Glory team, laying him out on the steel ring stairs with Strickland delivering his Swerve Stomp finishing move through a cinder block on Lee's chest, turning heel in the process.
+They had successful title defenses against the likes of The Lucha Brothers and the Gunn Club (Colten and Austin Gunn).
+They would then enter a three match series with The Acclaimed (Max Caster and Anthony Bowens), defeating them at All Out, losing the belts to them in a rematch at Dynamite: Grand Slam, and losing to them once more at Full Gear after Strickland slapped Lee when Lee refused to use pliers as a weapon, causing Lee to walk out on the match.
+The following month, at the ROH event Final Battle, Swerve In Our Glory faced Shane Taylor Promotions.
+During the match, Strickland followed suit, walking out on Lee after a sequence of friendly fire attacks between the two, causing Lee to narrowly defeat Shane Taylor Promotions.

+On the December 21, 2022, edition of Dynamite, Strickland turned on Lee, forming a new stable, "Mogul Affiliates", with Parker Boudreaux, Granden Goetzman (Later named Trench), and the rapper Rick Ross.
+Strickland feuded with Lee until March 2023, when he and Boudreaux lost to Lee and Dustin Rhodes.